-- 12.-(1) The directors may appoint a director to chair their meetings. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.
+- 12.--(1) The directors may appoint a director to chair their meetings. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within ten minutes of other director chairing the meeting has a casting vote.